WICG/bundle-preloading/subresource-loading.md

 #### Q: Should bundling be restricted to JavaScript, which is the case with the largest amount of resource blow-up?

-**A**: JavaScript-only bundling is explored in [JavaScript module bundles](https://gist.github.com/littledan/c54efa928b7e6ce7e69190f73673e2a0), but the current bundler ecosystem shows strong demand for bundling CSS, images, WebAssembly etc., and new non-JS module types further encourage the use of many small non-JS resources.
+**A**: JavaScript-only bundling is explored in [JavaScript module fragments](https://github.com/littledan/proposal-module-fragments/), but the current bundler ecosystem shows strong demand for bundling CSS, images, WebAssembly etc., and new non-JS module types further encourage the use of many small non-JS resources.
 Today, we see widespread usage of CSS in JavaScript strings, and other datatypes in base64 in JS strings (!).
 A JS-only bundle format may encourage these patterns to continue.

 The [import maps proposal](https://github.com/WICG/import-maps) can also be used to [map away hashes in script filenames](https://github.com/WICG/import-maps#mapping-away-hashes-in-script-filenames).
 This can be useful for "cache busting" for JavaScript, but not for other resource types.
 However, in practice, similar techniques are needed for CSS, images, and other resource types, which a module-map-based approach has trouble solving (though it could be possible with [import: URLs](https://github.com/WICG/import-maps#import-urls)).

 #### Q: Will support for non-JS assets make resource bundle loading too heavy-weight/slow?

-**A**: This proposal works at the network fetch level, not the module map level.
+**A**: Indeed, it may.
+This proposal works at the network fetch level, not the module map level.
 This means that, when executing a JavaScript module graph, some browser machinery needs to be engaged.
-Different web browser maintainers have made different predictions about how optimizable this machinery will be (while keeping the code maintainable).
-The plan is to prototype resource bundle loading, ideally in multiple browsers, to assess the impact.
+Multiple browser maintainers have expressed concern about whether the fetch/network machinery can scale up to 10000+ JS modules.
+Although resource bundles will help save *some* of the overhead, they may not be enough.
+JavaScript-specific [module fragments](https://github.com/littledan/proposal-module-fragments/) may be implementable with less overhead, as they work at the module map level.

+It's my (Dan Ehrenberg's) hypothesis at this point that, for best performance, JS module fragments should be nested inside resource bundles.
+This way, the expressiveness of resource bundles can be combined with the low per-asset overhead of JS module fragments: most of the "blow-up" in terms of the number of assets today is JS modules, so it makes sense to have a specialized solution for that case, which can be contained inside the JS engine.
+The plan from here will be to develop prototype implementations (both in browsers and build tools) to validate this hypothesis before shipping.

 #### Q: Should we start with a simpler kind of bundle loading, without subsetting or versioning?